-It is a gesture of fearlessness or blessing that represents the protection, peace, benevolence, and dispelling of fear.
-It is performed with the help of right hand by raising to shoulder height with bent arm and the face of palm will be facing outward with fingers upright whereas the left hand hanging down while standing.
+It is a gesture of fearlessness or blessing that represents the protection, peace, benevolence and dispelling of fear.
+It is performed with the help of right hand by raising to shoulder height with a bent arm and the face of the palm will be facing outward with fingers upright whereas the left hand hanging down while standing.
 This gesture is characteristic of Buddha Shakyamuni and Dhyani Buddha Amoghasiddhi.

 9. Uttarabodhi Mudra

-This gesture denotes the supreme enlightenment through connecting oneself with divine universal energy.
+This gesture denotes the supreme enlightenment by connecting oneself with divine universal energy.
 It is performed with the help of both the hand, which placed at the heart and the index fingers touching and pointing upwards and the remaining fingers intertwined.